minio/simdcsv/README.md

 For the vast majority of fields this immediately yields the desired result, except for quoted fields that contain either escaped quotes (see `Ro""b"` above) or a carriage return and newline pair that should be replaced with a newline character only (see `Rob  ert` above).

 As such there is a final (small) postprocessing step that does a `strings.ReplaceAll()` for just the affected fields in order to make this correction.
 So only for these fields additional memory needs to be allocated and the behaviour is not "zero-copy".
-In case the CSV does not contain any fields that need this transformation this step is completely skipped (and note that the step is typically only applied to a very small number of fields, so the performance overhead is normally very low).
+In case the CSV does not contain any fields that need this transformation, this step is effectively skipped (and note that the step is typically only applied to a small number of fields, so the performance overhead is normally very low).

-The table below shows the adjusted fields that are merge back into the overall results shown above.
+The table below shows the adjusted fields that are merged back into the overall results shown above.

 ```
         row[1]:                                 Ro"b                            ·